eyeem/EyeEm-iOS-SDK/README.md

 ```
 ###Authorize

 To authorize a user call `[---your EyeEmAPI object--- authorize]`.
-You can implement EESessionDelegate to get notified, wheter the user accepted the authorization or not.
+You can implement EESessionDelegate to get notified, whether the user accepted the authorization or not.
 The method which is called after the app opened again is `- (void) sessionValid:(BOOL)valid`.

 ## Image Resolution